evakathie/ux-portfolio/projects/jobindex-log-analysis.md

   <span class="mobile-display-none">&nbsp; &nbsp; </span>)</p>
 </CodeBlock>

 <p>On average across all industries, 22,09 candidates were contacted per job, with a median of 22,19 and a standard deviation of 1,52.
-However, differences between the industry sectors can be recognised - I will not dive into the specific numbers here, but move on to my interpretation.
+However, differences between the industry sectors can be recognized - I will not dive into the specific numbers here, but move on to my interpretation.
 To see the specific results please see the bar chart and textual representation of it, below.</p>

 <img :src="'/images/jobindex-log-analysis/average-contacted-candidates.png'" alt="">
 <GraphicTranscript>